theFlawlessHack/gwc-prework-ios/01_InfoApp/README.md

 ## Code Analysis
 Within this section, files which have a deep code line by line analysis
-* [GifController](https://github.com/thetealpickle/gwc-student-resources/blob/master/01_InfoApp/infoapp/Controller/GifController.swift): Showing a Gif through a WKWebView
+* [Gif Controller](https://github.com/thetealpickle/gwc-student-resources/blob/master/01_InfoApp/infoapp/Controller/GifController.swift): Showing a Gif through a WKWebView

 ## Key Lessons
 Within this section, key points to keep in mind to recreate this application.